RealJeeshop/jeeshop/README.md

 So you always get your Jeeshop database up-to date applying SQL scripts this way.

 Notes:
-Current database scripts are made for a single database declared in server datasources configuration.
-See [Datasources](#wildfly-datasources) section above.
+Current database scripts are made for a single database.
-But you can also use multiple databases such as one for catalog, another for users.
+But you can also use one database for product catalog data and another for user and order data.
+(See [Datasources](#wildfly-datasources) section above)
-TODO document of databases per Jeeshop domain

-### Applying on Openshift
-Jeeshop db update / setup is performed automatically on  Openshift cartridges [See Openshift deployment](#openshift).

 ## Apache TomEE 7.x
 This section describes deployment of Jeeshop components to Apache TomEE 2.x.